OctopusDeploy/blog/blog/2022-q2/deploying-lambda-cloudformation/index.md

 ## Conclusion

-Lambdas can be quite simple to deploy, requiring a small number of supporting resources like log groups and IAM roles to allow the Lambda to be monitored and debugged.
+Lambdas can be simple to deploy, requiring a small number of supporting resources like log groups and IAM roles to allow the Lambda to be monitored and debugged.

 For more complex scenarios where Lambdas must have access to other resources like databases or EC2 instances inside a VPC, Lambdas can be configured with network access to specified subnets and have network traffic controlled using security groups.

 In this post, you learned how to perform a simple Lambda deployment, and then saw a more complex example that built a VPC alongside the Lambda.

+We have [other posts about CloudFormation templates](https://octopus.com/blog/tag/CloudFormation) you might find helpful too.

+!include <q2-2022-newsletter-cta>

 Happy deployments!